What Is Cost of Revenue? A Complete Breakdown

 For service-based businesses, this category is essential.
 Since there might not be a physical product, the cost of revenue is tied to the expenses of providing the service.
 For a consulting firm, this could be the salaries of the consultants delivering the work.
 For a ride-sharing company, it includes driver payouts, insurance, and credit card processing fees.
 Properly tracking these expenses is crucial for service companies that need to integrate data from multiple sources to understand the true cost of acquiring and serving a customer.

-Technology and Infrastructure Costs
+Tech, Tools, and Infrastructure

 In today’s world, especially for SaaS and tech companies, technology is a core part of delivering value.
 The cost of revenue here includes expenses directly related to running your platform and supporting your customers.
 Think cloud hosting fees (like AWS or Google Cloud), software licensing for tools essential to your service, and the salaries of your customer support team.
 For a subscription-based business, managing these costs is key to scaling profitably.
 You can schedule a demo to see how automated systems can help track these complex, recurring costs with precision.